 Hi kids.
 For reasons that will soon become clear, my DJ Robert Alan Steve aka DJSteve or as some people call me, it’s DJ Br-r-r-r-rain Dead.

+I do seo consulting in the daytime but in the night, I dj like a mofo.
 Today I have some music production and dj tips for those of you who are just getting started!
 Keep reading!
 I guarantee you will find the following information helpful, enjoyable and also entertaining!

 Q- How do you keep your records clean?